rintendou/Komi-Bot/README.md

 ## A Twitter bot, Komi, created using Tweepy.
 Komi is able to interact with the Twitter community using custom built functions.

-Current Functions:
+Current Functions that Komi is capable of running:
 - Tweeting quotes in set intervals.
-- Replying to user mentions.
+- Replying to user mentions containing keywords using GIFs.

 ### Credits: Danny Chen, Meredith Foe, Jason Ham, and Jerry